Launching a product online can be daunting, especially if your business is bootstrapped.

 Sometimes the most effective ecommerce landing page templates appeal to a visitor’s emotions.

 There are a few boxes this product landing page ticks, like having a simple contact form and a bold CTA button.
-But the way this template stands out is with its persuasive copy, like these rhetorical questions:
+But the way this template stands out is with its persuasive landing page copy, like these rhetorical questions:

 - Are you in?